 In order to schedule a second examination, all of the following requirements must be met:

-• Students must inform the Executive Officer and Assistant Program Officer of their intention to take the second examination at least 30 days prior to the exam date and provide the proposal title, an abstract, their banner ID, and names of the committee members.
-Students must submit the full proposal to the Deputy Executive Officer at least two weeks before the exam.
+• Students must inform the Assistant Program Officer of their intention to take the second examination at least 30 days prior to the exam date and provide the proposal title, an abstract, their banner ID, and names of the committee members.
+Outside readers should be approved by EO/DEO before scheduling exam, see Assistant Program Officer for forms and instructions.

 • Students must submit a proposal to the IRB committee or request a waiver from the Graduate Center prior to the scheduling of the examination.
 If applicable, students must complete the CITI training on the Protection of Human Research Subjects.

-The second exam may only be scheduled if the proposal follows the general guidelines and has been certified as such by the dissertation supervisor and the Executive Officer or APO.
+The second exam may only be scheduled if the proposal follows the general guidelines and has been certified as such by the dissertation supervisor and the Executive Officer or Assistant Program Officer.